mahesh-singh/dsa-leetcode/README.md

 //modifying grid, pass as a pointer
 //when try to change or get (len or value) dereference `(*grid)[i][j]==1`
-//Pass to recursive function, pass as it is
+//Pass grid to recursive function, pass as it is
 //byte use '' instead of ""

 Approach #2: BFS